Meet your 2025 Finalists

 The important point of difference with AWHI is that the service providers are able to reach out to someone who has been referred rather than waiting for that person in need to contact them.
 Grounded in manaakitanga, AWHI has already made a significant positive impact at almost 90,000 referrals to date.
 Expanded in 2023 for nationwide use supported by over 40 kaiawhi across Aotearoa, AWHI continues to build bridges between Police, local communities and wellbeing providers, making meaningful, on-the-spot referrals that simply help.

-Citizens Commission on Human Rights New Zealand and the Lake Alice Survivors
+Lake Alice Survivors and the Citizens Commission on Human Rights New Zealand

 Across Aotearoa